AI-replica/Sideloading-Manifesto/README.md

 ## Tech

-4. Your digital footprint contains your essence
+4. Your digital footprint and self-description contain your essence
 5. If AI behaves like you, it is you
-6. Experiment on yourself
+6. Use today's AI.
+Experiment on yourself.
+Iterate
 7. Use open-source.
 Be open-source

 ## Rules